 Listen to the Podcast: A Financial Tune-Up for your CU | Deposit Growth and Loan Diversification

-2. Leverage Data Driven Technology to Diversify your Portfolio and Expand Lending
+2. Leverage Data-Driven Technology to Diversify your Portfolio and Expand Lending

 While credit unions have been historically conservative in their lending practices, successful auto lenders in the future will need to take advantage of the increasing amount of consumer data available.
-Data can be used to expand lending parameters in order to increase yield in a direct lending portfolio.
+Data can be used to expand lending parameters to increase yield in a direct lending portfolio.

 Lenders will need to utilize one or more of the many decision engines (fueled by millions of data points surrounding consumer behavior and loan performance) available in the market to augment their approval processes and capitalize on segments of the member base they would not have serviced before.
-These tools allow you to strategically expand lending and maximize yield using risk based pricing.
+These tools allow you to strategically expand lending and maximize yield using risk-based pricing.

 Evaluating loan applications with technology that leverages predictive analytics such as “propensity to pay” models, and “likelihood to default” models, will allow your financial institution to expand lending and acquire new, more profitable members while mitigating risk.

-Once new member onboarding is complete, leveraging an effective cross sell strategy will allow you to deepen relationships with those members and increase penetration for other products and services that you offer.
+Once new member onboarding is complete, leveraging an effective cross-sell strategy will allow you to deepen relationships with those members and increase penetration for other products and services that you offer.

 3. Simultaneously Work on your Deposit Growth and Loan Diversification Strategies